grange85/ahfow-www/_posts/2006/2006-06-15-best-of-lunafied-and-dvd-mention-on-pitchfork.markdown

 - news
 tags: []
 ---
-<p>Pitchfork has a little <a href="http://web.archive.org/web/20060827165409/http://www.pitchforkmedia.com:80/article/news/36936/Luna_Luna_Remembered_on_DVD_Comp_Rarities_Set">news item</a> highlighting all the forthcoming Luna releases.</p>
+Pitchfork has a little [news item](http://web.archive.org/web/20060827165409/http://www.pitchforkmedia.com:80/article/news/36936/Luna_Luna_Remembered_on_DVD_Comp_Rarities_Set) highlighting all the forthcoming Luna releases.

-<blockquote><p>Those pining for fireworks can carouse now, however, because on Tuesday, June 20, Rhino Records will be picking up the slack big time by giving Luna a belated send-off worthy of their career.</p></blockquote>
+> Those pining for fireworks can carouse now, however, because on Tuesday, June 20, Rhino Records will be picking up the slack big time by giving Luna a belated send-off worthy of their career.